Hery34/Hery34/README.md

 ### Hi there 👋

-- 🌱 I’m currently following studies to be a
+- 🌱 I am currently undergoing professional training to become an application designer and developer
 <!--
 **Hery34/Hery34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.